Learn about Ancient Ireland’s Laws and Customs through study of the Brehon Law system.

 I found a few of my own, but the internet is full of mischief, and if you don’t know what you’re looking for – or looking at – it’s hard to tell what’s reliable.

 Luckily, I run a couple of Facebook Groups that are full of the smartest people I know, so I always know where to go for the best recommendations.
 And with this question, they did not let me down!

-[Huge thanks to: Erynn Rowan Laurie, C. Lee Vermeers, Geraldine Byrne, Shane Broderick, Robert L. Barton, Pamela Holcombe… and to Elisabeth Marx for the original question.]
+[Huge thanks to: Erynn Rowan Laurie, C. Lee Vermeers, Geraldine Byrne, Robert L. Barton, Pamela Holcombe… and to Elisabeth Marx for the original question.]

 So, here’s our Brehon Law Resources list!

-The Wiki Page is actually not bad, for starters, as Shane pointed out in the group post.
+The Wiki Page is actually not bad, for starters.
 I have mentioned elsewhere many times before; we don’t take Wikipedia info as definitive source material, but we can use the reference section as a good starting point for any research.

 Fergus Kelly featured, as anyone who is even passing familiar with Early Irish Law will be entirely un-shocked by.
 Erynn kicked us off by recommending ‘A Guide to Early Irish Law’ (book, 2005) as the classic – excellent for reference but it can be a little dense for a read through.
 This was backed up by Geraldine and others.